 In this set of well known Lutheran chorales, the composer employs modern contrapuntal techniques, yet all eight duos are modeled on the chorale bicinia of Michael Praetorius.
 In two cases, versions for different pairings are offered.
 Also available from the ARS are three of St. Pierre's chorale bicinia for Lent.
 The recorded example presented here, Ein feste Burg (A Mighty Fortress), features the composer playing alto, and Scott Paterson, bass.
 Players of intermediate skill will have little trouble playing these brief pieces.

 -- Anthony St. Pierre

-For a virtual duet partner, download the accompanying play along files.
-If you wish to play the lower voice, open the file labelled vox sup[erior].
-Open vox inf[erior] if you’d like to play the upper voice.
+The composer has recorded play-along files for each part.
 On each file the chorales are presented in this order: Es ist das Heil (SA) Da Jesus an dem Kreuze stund (SA) Vater unser im Himmelreich (AT)

 Fermatas are never more than double the value of the notes to which they are attached.